vgs-samples/vgs-collect-examples/examples/v2/multiplexing/README.md

-# VGS Collect Credit Card Example
+# VGS Collect Credit Card Example + Multiplexing

 ## How to set up this example